-This project leads the thinking in placemaking philosophies for universities.
-Stage 1 of the ambitious Greater Curtin Masterplan adds significant commercial and residential space to the Curtin University Bentley Campus, Perth.
+This project involves innovative thinking about placemaking philosophies for universities.
+Stage 1 adds significant commercial and residential space to the Curtin University Campus.

 Hamer Hall is Melbourne’s main concert hall.
-It is the home of the Melbourne Symphony Orchestra and the premier venue for visiting orchestras and other acoustic and amplified music.
+The heritage building is the home of the Melbourne Symphony Orchestra and the premier venue for visiting orchestras and other acoustic and amplified music.

 This was the first building completed from our Docklands Digital Harbour Masterplan.
 It is an incubator hub for new enterprises in the IT industry, as well as the research and development components of larger organisations such as Telstra.

-ARM won a 2014 design competition for this new building in suburban Perth.
+ARM won a design competition for this building in suburban Perth.
 It is currently at schematic design stage.

 Local is one of several high-density multi-residential buildings that surround a new public park in Melbourne’s inner-city Carlton.
 All apartments have generous balconies overlooking Canning Street and the park’s tree-clad contours.

-The site of this small apartment building was originally the home of the Golden West Aerated Water Company, established around 1902, whose original clay bottles are now rare collectors’ items.
-The idea of aerated water inspired the bubbly façade.
+The site of this small apartment building was originally occupied by the Golden West Aerated Water Company.
+The idea of fizzy drinks inspired the bubbly façade.

 Adelaide’s Marion Cultural Centre is on a busy corner surrounded by arterial roads and next to Westfield Marion shopping centre.